 Campers will have a variety of activities throughout the day and will remain with their cabin group.
 Multiple cabins within the same age group are categorized as Villages.
 We will have evening village activities outdoors, and/or a campfire.
-Days typically begin with breakfast at 8am and end with Values Sessions around 9pm.
+Days typically begin with breakfast at 8am and end with a Values Session around 9pm.